Girl Scouts San Diego Council Overview

 Girl Scouts San Diego is now accepting applications for Challenge Course Lead Facilitators.
 If you have experience working with children, have a passion for team building and enjoy the outdoors we want you on our team.
 Upon hire, we will train and certify you to run team building sessions at our Challenge Courses located in Julian and at our council in Balboa.

 - Are team players

 - Have experience working with adults and children.

-- Are looking for mostly weekend work
+- Are looking for flexible work, mostly on weekends

 All candidates must be at least 18 years of age by time of hire & must be able to successfully complete a background screening prior to first day of employment.

-DEFINITION OF ADVENTURE ZONE
+DEFINITION OF CHALLENGE COURSE